Characterizations of canonically compactifiable graphs via intrinsic metrics and algebraic properties: Introduction

 To put this result in perspective, we briefly discuss the relevance of intrinsic metrics next.
 Intrinsic metrics for strongly local Dirichlet forms were introduced in \cite{Sturm} and have subsequently played a fundamental role as they allow for a study of intrinsic spectral geometry of such forms.
 For general regular Dirichlet forms a concept was only proposed recently in \cite{FLW} (see \cite{Fol1,Fol2,GHM,Uem} for independent related studies on graphs).
 A special feature of the case of general Dirichlet forms is well worth pointing out: While in the strongly local case there is a maximal intrinsic metric there are, in general, several incomparable intrinsic metrics on graphs \cite{FLW}.
 Hence, in general, one cannot expect that it will be sufficient to consider only one intrinsic metric for graphs.
 Recent years have witnessed rather successful applications of intrinsic metrics in order to understand spectral geometry of graphs, see the mentioned works as well as e.g. \cite{BHK,BKW,HKW}.
 Given this, it is very natural to look for a characterization of the intrinsic compactness property of canonical compactifiability in terms of intrinsic metrics.
 Theorem \ref{main} provides such a characterization.

 In the last section we provide an answer to another question raised in \cite{GHKLW}.
 This question concerns an algebraic characterization of canonically compactifiable graphs.
-More specifically, in \cite{GHKLW} it is shown that the set of functions of finite energy is an algebra if the graph is canonically compactifiable and we show that the converse is also true (Theorem \ref{algebraic}).
+More specifically, in \cite{GHKLW} it is shown that the set of functions of finite energy is an algebra if the graph is canonically compactifiable and we show that the converse is also true (Theorem~\ref{algebraic}).
+Our proof can be modified slightly to obtain a similar characterization for uniform transience (Theorem~\ref{theorem:ut}), a property that was recently introduced in \cite{KLWS}.
+Moreover, it can also be generalized to resistance forms in the sense of Kigami \cite{Kig}.
+We briefly discuss this extension in Theorem~\ref{rf}.
+Typical examples for resistance forms are provided by metric graphs and fractals, we refer to \cite{Kig,Kig2} for details.

 \textbf{Acknowledgments.} The author is grateful to Daniel Lenz, Marcel Schmidt and Rados{\l}aw K. Wojciechowski for enlightening discussions, pointing out the problems and help in preparing the manuscript.
+Further thanks go to two anonymous referees for helpful suggestions.